-Take notes from the happy couples and do something nice for your spouse when it’s unexpected.
+Take notes from happy couples and do something nice for your spouse when it’s unexpected.
 You’ll thank me later.

-DON’T: Stop complimenting
+2. Don’t: Stop complimenting

-They could start looking for compliments elsewhere, which could easily put strain on the trust and honesty within your relationship.
+They could start looking for compliments elsewhere, which could easily put a strain on the trust and honesty within your relationship.
 It could also start to erode their self-worth and make them become a shell of their former self.

-Happy couples stop resentment at its roots by clearly communicating with each other and trying to authentically resolve issues as they arise in the relationship.
-No one is perfect, and tensions will surely be strained at some point during a lifetime of partnership, but happy couples do a great job of letting their arguments not become issues that sit below the surface for years.
-They take care of it right then and there so that it doesn’t become a reoccurring problem for years and years and years.
+Tensions will surely be strained at some point during a lifetime of partnership.
+Happy couples do a great job of letting their arguments not become issues that sit below the surface for years.

-DON’T: Start or end your day without a kiss
+4. Don’t: Start or end your day without a kiss

 In good times and bad times, having this routine keeps happy couples happy.
 It’s the best way to start and end your day, but it’s also a great reminder of the love that you share when things get stagnant or tense.

-To know that that kiss is waiting regardless will keep those fights or disagreements in perspective.
+Knowing that that kiss is waiting regardless will keep those fights or disagreements in perspective.
 It’s a profound reminder that says, “I know things may be tense right now, but trust that I still love you.”